udibkl/bmi-calci/README.md

 # bmi-calci
-A  SIMPLE BMI calculator made using Express and Node js
+A Clean and Simple BMI calculator made using Express and Node js